AKraft33/pwrmux/README.md

 # pwrmux
-Allows batch muxing of files from multiple directories using options files created by MKVToolNixGUI.
+Allows batch muxing of files from multiple directories using an options file created by MKVToolNixGUI.